 Windsor Chairs are a very specific type of bow back chair.
 Our Philadelphia Windsor Dining Chair is period perfect and demonstrates the steam bent midrail that continues through the arm.
 Colonial era furnishings frequently use this element.
 Spindles in the bow back and turned legs in the base further the Early American theme.
 Arrow feet that nearly come to a point complete this solid wood replication.

 Sheaf Back Kitchen Chairs

 Sheaf back chairs are very Traditional kitchen and dining chairs.
 The spindles in the back of the chair are steam bent and appear to be wrapped in a piece of wood to resemble bundled wheat.
-Our Wheatland Sheaf Dining Chair also features Early American finials on the top of the stiles, which are not continuous.
+Our Wakefield Sheaf Back Dining Chairs also features Early American finials on the top of the stiles, which are not continuous.

 Press Back Chairs

 Press Back Chairs are typically Traditional, Early American chairs that feature a pressed image on the top rail.
 Pictured above is a wheat press back.
 This image is actually a pressing from a steel plate and not a carving, hence the name.